Back to home page click here

 Government Ministers

 All Government Departments are run by Ministers who are either Members of the House of Commons or Members of the House of Lords.
-We have three classes of Minister:
+There are three classes of Minister:

 - Secretary of State – This is usually the head of a Department.